 The Authority was created to be a proactive partner empowering the community to address congestion and mobility concerns through local means with local leadership.
 It was created to plan, develop, fund and maintain a transportation system to serve the estimated 1.5 million residents living in Hidalgo County by 2025.
 The authority's mission is to develop a publicly owned transportation asset that creates jobs through increased mobility and access, is locally funded for reliable delivery, pays for itself in terms of future maintenance and also funds new projects to meet the future transportation needs of the County.
 In its petition to create the Hidalgo County Regional Mobility Authority, Hidalgo County identified the Hidalgo Loop (the Loop) as the initial project to be developed under the guidance of the Authority.
 The planning for the Loop was started in 2000 by Hidalgo County and the Hidalgo County Metropolitan Planning Organization.
-The project is now planned as a 126.69 mile tolled facility comprised of 7 independent sections to serve the entire County.
+The Authority has concluded its planning effort for the Loop around the urban part of Hidalgo County and had just received an offer to build its first project, the International Border Trade Corridor (IBTC).
+Our planning identified the IBTC as the most important project to improve mobility in the County.